ppodgorsek/sap-commerce-utils/README.md

-# SAP Commerce-utils
+# SAP Commerce Utils

 A set of extensions to improve SAP Commerce, formely known as SAP Hybris Commerce.

-Disclaimer: this project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with SAP, or any of its subsidiaries or its affiliates.
+**Disclaimer: this project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with SAP, or any of its subsidiaries or its affiliates.**

 ## HikariCP datasource

-The default Commerce datasource can be replaced by the more performant HikariCP.
+The default Commerce datasource can be replaced by [HikariCP](https://github.com/brettwooldridge/HikariCP), which is more performant.

 ### local.properties